 Middara is a huge anime based campaign adventure game, set over three story acts, of which the first act only is available currently to play.
-The game is similar to a dungeon crawler but like Gloomhaven is actually more a scripted set of scenarios to try and overcome, driven by a giant storybook, where you undertake pre-set up missions as linked adventures, and where success or failure may result in slightly different story paths.
-There is a crawl mode included in a separate book if you would like to play a shorter series of one off missions.
+The game like Sword & Sorcery is actually more a scripted set of scenarios to try and overcome, driven here by a giant storybook, where you undertake pre-set up missions as linked adventures, and where success or failure may result in slightly different story paths.
+There is a more purist crawl mode included in a separate book if you would like to play a shorter series of one off missions.

 The components in this game are excellent, from the huge storybook with lovely colourful well drawn artwork, the character and monster cards look great, although the card stock for these is relatively thin, and tiles come with a shine effect in places to reflect water or other features.
 There are lot of models including some some larger weird monster boss models too, and of a good production standard albeit slightly more rounded in their fine detail than some competing games, but you can argue this is in keeping with the theme of the game style.

 This is a dice driven game, and designed for four characters to be playing, so lower player counts need to pick up additional roles.
 Enemies have really nice intelligence cards to provide their actions, and these do compete well with the best around such as Sword & Sorcery.
 Character development in this game is a real strength, and while heroes start with a slight skill emphasis, such as the warhammer heavy hitter, sword dual wielder or more nimble dodger, over time they can be customised how you prefer, via new skills, weapons and equipment.
 Monster battles are dice driven, rolling coloured dice related to the weapons you are using, but also adding combo effects from symbols too.
 The damage dealt is related to over hitting the required defence of the enemy and does involve some calculations to be made after rolling.